Frigo Laboratory

 Areas of Research

-- Prostate Cancer Research
+- Prostate Cancer

-- Molecular Biology Research
+- Molecular Biology

-- Genomics Research
+- Genomics

-- Drug Development Research
+- Drug Development

-- Delineate the regulation and role of diverse signaling networks in cancer metabolism.
+- Delineate the regulation and role of diverse signaling networks in cancer metabolism

-- Leverage novel imaging techniques to study subcellular signaling events and cancer metabolism.
+- Leverage novel imaging techniques to study subcellular signaling events and cancer metabolism

-- Develop new therapeutic approaches for the treatment of advanced prostate cancer.
+- Develop new therapeutic approaches for the treatment of advanced prostate cancer

 Steroid hormones are chemicals that are made in one part of our body and can travel great distances to signal specific events in other parts of our body.
 At the molecular level, steroid hormones communicate by binding to and activating a class of proteins known as nuclear receptors.
 These hormone-bound receptors can then turn on or off various cellular signaling pathways that collectively control different biological responses.
 For example, androgens, such as testosterone, are male sex steroid hormones that are produced mainly in the testes and can circulate through our bloodstream to various targets like the prostate where the hormone promotes the normal development of this organ by binding to and activating androgen receptors (ARs).
 Importantly, while androgens are required for males to develop normally, abnormal androgen signaling can promote prostate cancer.

-Current Research
+Current Research Grants and Awards

 Role: PI